benhj/knoxcrypt/README.md

 And it can be used as the basis of more sophisticated file systems, for example, those with encryption and/or steganography.
 The name is inspired by the programming language, BASIC, which by definition is a beginner's language.
-I am a relative novice at this stuff, hence the name, however, BasicFS has evolved into something of a beast and continues to strive towards sophistication.
+The design of the filesystem iteself is rather basic yet has evolved into something of a beast and continues to strive towards sophistication.
 The core of the thing is implemented in C++ but has a little C thrown in for the FUSE parts.